Some of the offers on this page may have expired.

 Read our Blue Cash Preferred® Card from American Express review.

 Blue Cash Everyday® Card from American Express

 Pros: If you want a card with high cash back rewards on the purchases you’re already making, this may be the perfect card for you.
 The Blue Cash Everyday Card is a simple, low-maintenance card that earns generous rewards with no annual fee and no rotating categories to keep track of.
-You’ll earn 3% cash back at U.S supermarkets, on up to 6,000 a year (1% after that), 2% back at U.S gas stations and select department stores and 1% on everything else.
+You’ll earn 3 percent cash back at U.S supermarkets, on up to 6,000 a year (1 percent after that), 2 percent back at U.S gas stations and select department stores and 1 percent on everything else.
 For the shopper with excellent credit that is frequently buying gas and groceries, this card could bring you a lot of value.

 Cons: This card has a 2.7% foreign transaction fee (see rates and fees), so if you often travel outside of the U.S, this is something to keep in mind.
 Also, American Express doesn’t have much of a presence abroad.

 Bottom line: The Blue Cash Everyday® Card from American Express is a great tool for the frequent family shopper to earn cash back rewards on everyday purchases.

 Read our Blue Cash Everyday® Card from American Express review.

 Pros: The Capital One Quicksilver offers an uncomplicated rewards structure with 1.5 percent cash back on all purchases made.
 Rather than checking quarterly rewards calendars to see for which categories you could earn cash back, you can rest assured knowing all eligible purchases will fall under this steady rate.
 This card doesn’t come with foreign transaction and annual fees, and if you spend $500 within the first three months, Capital One will give you a $200 sign-up bonus.